ghostbsd/xconfig/README.md

-# gxconfig
+# xconfig
-gxconfig is the system xorg configuaration for GhostBSD
+xconfig is a xorg automaion to tool to automate X configuaration for GhostBSD